theochatzis/JMETriggerAnalysis/JESCorrections/readme.md

       [`JESCorrections/test/fitJESCs`](https://github.com/missirol/JMETriggerAnalysis/blob/hltJESCs_Run3Winter20_V2_MC/JESCorrections/test/fitJESCs)

     - Notes:

+      - JRA NTuples affected by a bug in the `rho` value saved for Calo and PFCluster (AK4 and AK8) HLT jets: the `rho` based on PF-candidates was erronously used, instead of the `rho` values calculated from calo-towers and PFClusters, respectively.

       - JRA NTuples affected by a bug in the `rho` value saved for Calo and PFCluster (AK4 and AK8) HLT jets: the `rho` based on PF-candidates was erronously used,